seqeralabs/tower-cli/README.md

 ## Build binary development versions

-The Seqera CLI is a platform binary executable created by a native compilation from Java GraalVM.
+tw CLI is a platform binary executable created by a native compilation from Java GraalVM.
 To compile and build a development version of the binary:

 1. Install [SDKMan!](https://sdkman.io/)
 2. Install GraalVM: